INTRODUCING OUR DOCTORS

 Upon graduation from the University of Oklahoma, Dr. Marks began a relationship with the U. S. Army and the Reserves spanning 29 ½ years.
 He answered his nation's call to duty for OPERATION DESERT STORM for 6 months and again nearly a year for OPERATION IRAQI FREEDOM.
 Dr. Marks achieved the rank of Colonel and served with the 3rd Medical Command in a Brigadier General's position as the Chief Veterinary Officer for OIF.
 Dr. Marks served on the Board of Directors for the Lawrence/Douglas County Health Department for 6 years, Quail Unlimited for 20 years, and other leadership/advisory positions throughout the city.

-Dr. Marks is married, has 2 daughters and a grandson.
+Dr. Marks is married, has 2 daughters and 2 grandsons.

 We believe in the training our technicians have received.
 After verifying that level of training we like to empower and enable our technicians to do what they are trained to do.
-We have two certified or registered veterinary technicians, Sarah and Becky, and two veterinary assistants, Seth and Erin.
+We have three certified or registered veterinary technicians; Sarah, Becky, and Erin and four veterinary assistants; Seth, Marisa, Gillian and Lisa.
 Our technicians assist our doctors with patient care, diagnostics, laboratory, radiography, dental cleaning, laser therapy, and surgery.